syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 ...
 ```

-🎉 **Congratulations**: you have installed a Compound Promise and created an instance of the Paved Path!
+🎉 **Congratulations**: you have installed a Compound Promise and requested a Paved Path Resource!

 ## A closer look in the Promise